Posted on Leave a comment

 Great news, but what was I going to call it?
 The pickup was already on YouTube, it wasn’t on my website yet and it didn’t even have a name!

 I got on Facebook and asked people to come up with a name; there were so many excellent suggestions but nothing quite did it.
-In the end this pickup that had taken so much work to develop, traveled so far and refused to go away I called the “Attitude”. https://mrglynspickups.com/2020/07/29/attitude-humbucker/
+In the end this pickup that had taken so much work to develop, travelled so far and refused to go away I called the “Attitude”. https://mrglynspickups.com/2020/07/29/attitude-humbucker/

 7 string humbucker